Pepe the Frog designated hate symbol by ADL

 The Clinton campaign fired back with a post, "Donald Trump, Pepe the frog, and white supremacists: an explainer" on why "that cartoon frog is more sinister than you might realize."

+Context matters, though.
 Not all Pepes are sinister, the ADL said.

-The designation does not apply to all Pepe memes because most of them are not bigoted in nature, the ADL said.

 "The mere fact of posting a Pepe meme does not mean that someone is racist or white supremacist," the group said.